 Update DNS #

 Now comes the DNS changes to announce your participation in BIMI.
 The basic setup is “v=BIMI1; l=logoURL;” as a TXT record for default._bimi.yourdomain.
-As an example, the insurance company Aetna currently publishes the following:
+As an example, CNN currently publishes the following:

 BIMI troubleshooting #